Roald87/roald87.github.io/_posts/2021-01-20-twincat-eventlogger-hmi-part.md

 toc: true
 ---

-In an [earlier article](https://roald87.github.io/twincat/2020/11/03/twincat-eventlogger-plc-part.html) I introduced the PLC part of the TwinCAT EventLogger and showed some useful features.
+In an [earlier article](https://roald87.github.io/twincat/2020/11/03/twincat-eventlogger-plc-part.html), I introduced the PLC part of the TwinCAT EventLogger and showed some useful features.
 In this article, I go into the details on how to visualize the events using TwinCAT’s web-based HMI (TE2000).

 *Thanks to [Jakob Sagatowski](https://github.com/sagatowski) for his valuable feedback while writing this article.*

 - Code: [PlcPart](https://github.com/Roald87/TwincatTutorials/tree/main/TwinCatEventLogger/PlcPart)
 - Code: [HmiPart](https://github.com/Roald87/TwincatTutorials/tree/main/TwinCatEventLogger/HmiPart)

-To follow this tutorial you can either download the completed [HMI project](https://github.com/Roald87/TwincatTutorials/tree/main/TwinCatEventLogger/HmiPart) or you can start with the [PLC project](https://github.com/Roald87/TwincatTutorials/tree/main/TwinCatEventLogger/PlcPart) from the [previous article](https://roald87.github.io/twincat/2020/11/03/twincat-eventlogger-plc-part.html). **I'll assume here that you  start with the PLC project part and work your way towards the HMI project.**
+To follow this tutorial, you can either download the completed [HMI project](https://github.com/Roald87/TwincatTutorials/tree/main/TwinCatEventLogger/HmiPart), or you can start with the [PLC project](https://github.com/Roald87/TwincatTutorials/tree/main/TwinCatEventLogger/PlcPart) from the [previous article](https://roald87.github.io/twincat/2020/11/03/twincat-eventlogger-plc-part.html). **I'll assume here that you start with the PLC project part and work your way towards the HMI project.**

 ## Adding a new HMI project

 With the solution from the PLC part open, add a new HMI project by going to **File > Add > New Project**.
 You should see the following screen.
-Select **TwinCAT HMI Project** from the TwinCAT HMI menu and give it a name, for example *EventGridSample*.
+Select **TwinCAT HMI Project** from the TwinCAT HMI menu and give it a name, for example, *EventGridSample*.

 {% picture 2021-01-20-twincat-event-logger-hmi-part/add_hmi_project.png %}